1 - Big Little Lies - by Liane Moriarty

 Insightful, bold, irreverent, and raw, The Fault in Our Stars is award-winning-author John Green's most ambitious and heartbreaking work yet, brilliantly exploring the funny, thrilling, and tragic business of being alive and in love.

-# 2 - If I Stay - by Gayle Forman
+# 3 - Where She Went - by Gayle Forman

 Before.
 Miles "Pudge" Halter is done with his safe life at home.
 His whole life has been one big non-event, and his obsession with famous last words has only made him crave "the Great Perhaps" even more (Francois Rabelais, poet).
 He heads off to the sometimes crazy and anything-but-boring world of Culver Creek Boarding School, and his life becomes the opposite of safe.
 Because down the hall is Alaska Young.
 The gorgeous, clever, funny, sexy, self-destructive, screwed up, and utterly fascinating Alaska Young.
 She is an event unto herself.
 She pulls Pudge into her world, launches him into the Great Perhaps, and steals his heart.
 Then. . . .
 After.
 Nothing is ever the same.